abelsamuelambitious/Ghost-Numbers/README.md

 # Ghost Numbers Verification Suite

-This repository provides an optimized computational engine to verify the existence and properties of "Ghost Numbers" (skipped integers in the factorial-power crossover sequence) as defined in the research paper: *'Ghost Numbers: Skipped Integers in the Factorial-Power Crossover'*.
+This repository provides an optimized computational engine to verify the existence and properties of "Ghost Numbers" (skipped integers in the factorial-power crossover) as defined in our research paper.

 ## Overview
 The sequence $C(k)$ is defined by the crossover point where $n! > n^k$.
 This project implements an $O(1)$ amortized linear scan algorithm to identify non-trivial ghost numbers, verifying the structural laws proven in the paper.